curl/everything-curl/sourcecode-contributing.md

 Once your commits are fine enough to get sent to the mailing list, you just create patches with `git format-patch` and send them away.
-Even more fancy users go directly to `git send-email` and have git send the e-mail itself!
+Even more fancy users go directly to `git send-email` and have git send the e-mail itself.

 ### git commit style